 How Automation Helped FEops Accelerate Structural Heart Planning

 The FEops team are long-term users of the Mimics Innovation Suite software.
-We sat down with co-founder and CTO Peter Mortier to find out how it helped them automate their clinical workflow and discover how automation benefits structural heart planning.
+Co-founder and CTO Peter Mortier explained to us how it helped automate their clinical workflow.
+Doing so helped them to discover how automation benefits structural heart planning.

 Since its foundation in 2009, FEops has grown from a small academic spin-off to an internationally recognized team of almost 40.
 Its latest CE-marked structural heart planning service, FEops HEARTguide, is available in markets such as the EU, UK, Canada, and Australia.
 Such growth does not happen by accident.
-For CTO Peter Mortier and his team, it represents more than ten years of hard work, in which time they have successfully shifted their focus from consultancy to development.
+For CTO Peter Mortier and his team, it represents more than ten years of hard work.
+During which time they successfully shifted their focus from consultancy to development.

 For physicians, this service provides valuable insights before they even set foot in the operating room.
-Using Mimics Innovation Suite, the team builds a 3D reconstruction of a patient’s anatomy from a CT scan, takes the necessary anatomical measurements, then performs a virtual intervention using computational modeling.
+Using Mimics Innovation Suite (MIS), the team builds a 3D reconstruction of a patient’s anatomy from a CT scan, takes the necessary anatomical measurements, then performs a virtual intervention using computational modeling.

 The Power of Mimics Innovation Suite

-Within these models, the team can implant a device into a 3D reconstruction of each patient and predict how that implant - and the anatomy itself - will deform, along with certain complications.
+Within these models, the team can implant a device into a 3D reconstruction of each patient.
+They use this to predict how that implant - and the anatomy itself - will deform, along with certain complications.
 For many years, the FEops team has used MIS to build the 3D reconstruction, perform anatomical measurements with landmark identification, and take screenshots of the anatomy.
 The cardiovascular module is also appreciated, particularly for its ability to segment the different regions of the heart.

 Understandably, time is of the essence with these procedures – and it’s a demand that FEops is proud to meet.
-The output is delivered to the physician within one working day for LAAO or two working days for TAVI.
-Better yet, it’s a KPI that the team achieves in more than 90% of the cases.
+The output is delivered to the physician within one working day for a left atrial appendage occlusion (LAAO) or two working days for a transcatheter aortic ventricular implantation (TAVI).
+Better yet, it’s a key performance indicator (KPI) that the team achieves in more than 90% of the cases.

 Increasing Workflow Efficiency Through Automation

 For Peter and his team, automating as much of the process as possible is key to hitting these KPIs.
-While this is already the case for most of the initial setup and post-processing tasks, the goal, as it has always been, is to improve even further.
-Developing in-house AI models has helped them do that, though the process is still ongoing.
+This is already the case for most of the initial setup and post-processing tasks.
+But the goal, as it has always been, is to improve even further.
+Developing in-house artificial intelligence (AI) models has helped them do that, though the process is still ongoing.
 The recent launch of the MIS Scripting Module came at the perfect time, with FEops seeing it as an ideal addition to their new AI approach.

 Though this combination is still relatively new, FEops is already benefitting from some promising results - particularly in reducing the learning curve for new additions to the team.
-Used together, the in-house developed AI models and Mimics Scripting Module have created a time saving of around 20% for new case analysts since May 2021, with plenty of optimism that further improvements will be seen in the future.
+Used together, the in-house developed AI models and Mimics Scripting Module have created a time saving of around 20% for new case analysts since May 2021.
+They’re optimistic that further improvements will be seen in the future.
 Great news for a company seeing significant growth and an ever-increasing caseload.

 The Future of Preoperative Planning